jazenwong/wong-blog/_posts/essay/2022-04-28-product-features-narrative.markdown

 image-description:
 ---

-Updated this post on 2/9/2024.
+Updated on 2/9/2024.

 ---

 Most definitions of the term "product" that I've seen are pretty generic.
 A more useful definition:

-_The set of features, services, and narratives that create demand from a market._
+_The set of features, services, and narratives that create demand._

 Shreya Doshi recently published a poll about the most important job for a product team:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Which among these 3 is the most important job of a product team i.e. a group of eng, design, pm, data sci, etc. working on a product?<br><br>A) Maximize odds of winning in the market<br><br>B) Build a great product<br><br>C) Operate superbly, launch &amp; iterate fast, exquisitely manage stakeholders</p>&mdash; Shreyas Doshi (@shreyas) <a href="https://twitter.com/shreyas/status/1755304339856593240?ref_src=twsrc%5Etfw">February 7, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-His and the most popular answer was (a) maximize the odds of winning in the market.
+Both Shreya's and the most popular answer was (a) maximize the odds of winning in the market.

 I think that ties out with my above definition.
-Said differently, good product management / design is figuring out the set of features, services, and narratives that maximizes demand from a market.
+Said differently, good product management / design is figuring out the set of features, services, and narratives that maximizes demand and thus your changes of winning in the market.

-But the point of this post is mostly to talk about the fact that defining a product's features and services isn't usually enough to maximize demand.
-You need to get the narrative right.
+But the point of this post is to talk about the fact that defining a product's features and services isn't enough to maximize demand.
+When people think about product, they usually just think about the thing they're selling, e.g. the feature or the service.
+But you also need to get the narrative right.
 It’s easy to get one or the other “right” but difficult to get both correct.

-An interesting example of this is NSO Group, the Israeli spyware company that [creates surveillance software to world governments and intelligence agencies](https://www.newyorker.com/magazine/2022/04/25/how-democracies-spy-on-their-citizens), most famously known for “Pegasus”.
-(I'm not a fan, just think it's an interesting example.)
+An interesting example of this is NSO Group's "Pegasus" product, [surveillance software that world governments and intelligence agencies use to spy on their citizens](https://www.newyorker.com/magazine/2022/04/25/how-democracies-spy-on-their-citizens).
+(I'm not a fan, just using them as an analogy.)

 NSO was originally a company called CommuniTake, which provided cellphone tech-support companies with the ability to take control of their customers’ mobile phones, with the customer's permission.
 It wasn’t a very successful endeavor.
 But one day, a European intelligence agency reached out to them about whether they could access a phone *without* a user’s permission, and with that, NSO was born.